feather-ts/feather/docs-src/content/decorators/index.md

 ### Special attributes
 Binding to attributes `checked`, `value` or `selectedIndex` will set the bound property value via javascript and not via dom.

-### template attribute
+### Template attribute
 As mentioned in array bindings already, there is the `template` attribute to tell feather how to render elements in a list.
 To make things even more flexible you can assign a dynamic binding to the template attribute: `template={{view}}`.
-Now whenever the view property changes the array will be re-rendered.
+Now whenever the `view` property changes the array will be re-rendered.
 One can also add the template attribute to any other tag and inject other templates into the current one.

 ## Computed